 Multi-Agency Risk Management (MARM)

 The Multi-Agency Risk Management (MARM) is designed to support people where high levels of risk have been identified and a multi-agency approach would be beneficial.
 It brings together senior professional representatives from multiple agencies including the emergency services, health and social care to identify what needs to be done to reduce the risk.
-The professionals meet once a month to discuss up to four people.
+The professionals meet once a month to discuss multiple people.
 They will then decide if a review meeting is needed to manage the ongoing concerns.

 MARM does not replace statutory adult safeguarding.
 It is a framework for managing risk where the concerns do not come from a third party and the person is able to protect themselves, but they remain at risk.
 The referring agency needs to demonstrate that they have exhausted all strategies to reduce the risk before considering referring to MARM.